ComicScrip/livecoding-file-upload/server/README.md

 Install MySQL (5.7) on your OS.
 Then, create two MySQL server instances, both accessible with the user `root` and the password `root` :
-- One listening on port 3307 with an empty database called `task_api_database`.
+- One listening on port 3307 with an empty database called `post_api_database`.
-- One listening on port 3308 with an empty database called `task_api_database_test`.
+- One listening on port 3308 with an empty database called `post_api_database_test`.

 ### Run the app